 Dr. Robert Sapolski has been studying baboons for thirty years.
-It seems that many researchers took for granted the hierarchical nature of baboon life, with dominant males attacking those next down the social ladder and then the process repeating itself down to infants and females.
-Research also showed that the baboons on top were less stressed (lower stress hormones) and had lower blood pressure than those below.
+While many researchers took for granted the hierarchical nature of baboon life, with dominant males attacking those next down the social ladder and then the process repeating itself down to infants and females, Sapolski did not.
+One thing his research showed was that the baboons on top were less stressed (lower stress hormones) and had lower blood pressure than those lower down the social ladder.

-With this more social environment, the troop as a whole became healthier and less stressed.
+In this more social and less hierarchical environment, the troop as a whole became healthier and less stressed.
 It is currently thriving.
 The fundamental lesson that Sopolski came back with was that “textbook social systems that are engraved in stone” can be changed in one single generation.
 There may be hope for the human race, it seems.

 Recent research shows that evolution is on the side of those who cooperate.

 “We found evolution will punish you if you’re selfish and mean.
 For a short time and against a specific set of opponents, some selfish organisms may come out ahead.
 But selfishness isn’t evolutionarily sustainable.”

 The natural world is composed of complex systems and it makes sense that the best strategies for any population are ones that take complexity into account.
 This is a limitation of hierarchical organizational models.
 They cannot address large-scale levels of complexity, as explained in Complexity Rising, a 1997 paper on complexity profiles.